isomerpages/ogp-admiraltypri/_general-information/School Safety.md

 1. Stay seated until the bus has completely stopped.
 Do not push or shove.
-2.Use the handrail and steps.
+2. Use the handrail and steps.<br>
-3.Do not chase or hang on to the bus at any time.
+3. Do not chase or hang on to the bus at any time.
 If any article drops or rolls near or under the bus, do not go after it.
-Go to the door of the bus and ask the driver for help.
+Go to the door of the bus and ask the driver for help.<br>
-4.Check for traffic in both directions and walk directly across the road.
+4. Check for traffic in both directions and walk directly across the road.<br>
-5.Do not cross the road directly in front of or directly behind the bus.
+5. Do not cross the road directly in front of or directly behind the bus.<br>
-6.Where possible, cross all streets at intersections.
+6. Where possible, cross all streets at intersections.
 Obey all traffic signals and signs.

 **Admiralty Primary School | Traffic Management**
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fzwVg5gILCM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>